Who is Deanne Criswell, Biden’s FEMA boss?

 In 2005, long before Criswell arrived, FEMA faced backlash for its response to Hurricane Katrina, which set its sights on New Orleans 16 years ago Sunday.

-If the response to Ida runs into problems, Criswell could find herself in a position much like that of former FEMA Director Michael Brown, who headed the agency when Katrina struck.
+If the response to Ida, Criswell could find herself in a position much like that of former FEMA Director Michael Brown, who headed the agency when Katrina struck.
 Brown was forced to resign over the widely criticized federal response.

 Katrina was blamed for 1,800 deaths and caused levee breaches and catastrophic flooding in New Orleans, which took years to recover.